Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 3. Rumi Gate

 Rumi Gate is perhaps the most iconic building in the city.
-It serves as a gate to the city and is standing on the busy road of Bara Imambara.
-It’s next to the Bara Imambara complex.
+It serves as a gate to the city and is next to the Bara Imambara complex.
+It stands on the busy road of Bara Imambara.

 You’re advised to halt at this gate’s front side and gaze at its intricate architecture.

-Pro tip: An evening in Gulab Vatika which is next to Rumi Gate will serve as a memorable experience in your life.
+Pro tip: An evening in Gulab Vatika, which is next to Rumi Gate, will be a memorable experience in your life.

 Timings: 24/7 open